openhive-network/haf/src/hive_fork_manager/Readme.md

 # HIVE_FORK_MANAGER
 The fork manager is composed of SQL scripts to create a Postgres extension that provides an API that simplifies reverting application data when a fork switch occurs on the Hive blockchain.

+## Requirements for postgres
+Extension is intended to run on postgres version 12 or higher, database used with extension should use parameters ENCODING = 'UTF8' ENCODING = 'UTF8' and ENCODING = 'UTF8'.

 ## Installation
 It is possible to install the fork manager in two forms - as a regular Postgres extension or as a simple set of tables and functions.